PREPARE FOR THE STORM BEFORE IT HITS

 Where Will You Store The Boat?

 But if your boat is farther south, the lack of precision in forecasting makes relocating the boat by water a risky proposition.
 You may end up moving it into the storm's path or, worse, finding yourself offshore in the middle of a hurricane.
-If getting the boat out of the way of the storm isn't safe or practical, our files show that boats on the hard land, suffer relatively less damage than those in the water.
+If getting the boat out of the way of the storm isn't safe or practical, more than 30 years of BoatUS Marine Insurance claim files show that boats on the hard suffer relatively less damage than those in the water.
 When the boat is left at a mooring, at anchor, or tied to a dock and something goes wrong, it's more likely to end up sinking or aground than if it had been ashore.
 That can be extremely costly.
 In addition to losing your boat, there could be expenses for cleaning up any spilled fuel and removing the wreckage that results.
 Unless your marina docks have been engineered and built to withstand hurricane-force winds and the accompanying surge, WE recommend hauling the boat and securing it on the hard.

 Whether you haul the boat or leave it in the water, your most obvious option is to leave it wherever it is.
 But the place where you normally keep your boat may be a disastrous one in a hurricane.
 Here are the key factors to consider when assessing how well a particular location might protect your boat in a tropical storm.